yishilin14/gpdfx/README.md

 in you want.

 # Usage
 - Run `gpdfx-ng` and open a pdf file.
+You can also pass a file name the through command line argument.
 - Select an area.
 - Export the selection to a pdf file, or copy the "viewport" to the clipboard.